cyryl1/cyryl1/README.md

 <br/>

-💻 My expertise lies in backend development, Frontend development, API design and development, and deploying software solutions.
+💻 My expertise lies in backend development, Frontend development, Mobile development, API design and development, and deploying software solutions.

 🤗 I enjoy working with technologies like Python, Flask, SQL, JavaScript, TypeScript to create efficient, reliable systems.

 <br/>

 - 🔭 I’m currently working on becoming badass <br/>
-- 🌱 I’m currently learning Django <br/>
+- 🌱 I’m currently learning Django and React Native <br/>
 - 👯 I’m looking to collaborate on interesting projects with opportunities to apply and grow my skills <br/>
 - 💬 Ask me about anything Python, Backend, and Frontend!